-In compliance with Section 134 (5) of the Companies Act 2013 the Board to the best oftheir knowledge hereby confirm the following:
+In compliance with Section 134 (5) of the Companies Act 2013 the Board to the bestof their knowledge hereby confirm the following:

-(b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period.
+(b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period.

-(c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+(c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

 (f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-Pursuant to Section 204 of the Companies Act 2013 the Board had appointed M/s.
-V.Sreedharan & Associates Practicing Company Secretaries as Secretarial Auditors toconduct the Secretarial Audit of the Company for FY20.
-The Secretarial Audit Report doesnot contain any qualification reservation or adverse remark and is annexed tothis Report as Annexure 6.
+Pursuant to Section 204 of the Companies Act 2013 the Board had appointed V.Sreedharan & Associates Practicing Company Secretaries as Secretarial Auditors toconduct the Secretarial Audit of the Company for FY 2020-21.
+The Secretarial Audit Reportdoes not contain any qualifications reservations or adverse remarks and is annexed tothis Report as Annexure 6.

-During the year under review neither the statutory auditors nor secretarial auditorshave reported to the Audit Committee any material fraud on the Company by its officers oremployees under Section 143(12) of the Companies Act 2013 the details of which need tobe provided in this report.
+During the year under review no instances of fraud have been reported by the statutoryauditors or secretarial auditors to the Audit Committee or to the Board pursuant toSection 143(12) of the Companies Act 2013 the details of which should form part of thisreport.

-In compliance with Section 92 and Section 134 (3) (a) of the Companies Act 2013 readwith applicable Rules made thereunder the extract of Annual Return is available at theCompany's website https://www.syngeneintl.com/investor-relations/latest-report-filings andalso annexed to this report as_Annexure 9.
+In compliance with Section 92 and Section 134 (3) (a) of the Companies Act 2013 readwith applicable Rules made thereunder the Annual Return as on 31st March 2021is available on the Company's website at https://www.syngeneintl.com/investors/share-holder-services/.

 As required under Regulation 34 of SEBI Listing Regulations the Management Discussionand Analysis Report forms part of this Annual Report.